f4exb/sdrangel/sdrgui/spectrummarkers.md

 <h3>2.
 Center marker frequency</h3>

-Push this button to move the marker at the center of the spectrum
+Push this button to move the marker at the center of the current spectrum

 <h3>3.
 Marker color</h3>